 18. Promotional ads or links should take up no more than 15% of a web page, otherwise, they may be subjected to penalties from Google.

 19. The number one search result in Google’s organic search results has an average CTR of 31.7%.

 20. WordPress accounts for 35% of all websites around the world, but only about 40% of WordPress sites are up to date.

 21. Link building is the most difficult SEO tactic to perform, according to 65% of marketers.

 22. SEO has a 14.6% conversion rate compared to 1.7% for traditional outbound methods such as cold-calling or direct mail.

 23. Only 7% of searchers will ever see the third page of search results.

 24. 86% of people are looking on Google maps to find directions to a location.

-26. Close to half the world’s population (3.03 billion people) are on some type of social media.
+26. 4.57 million people are on some type of social media.